magnus-patrick/pythonseaborn/README.md

 "Seaborn is a Python data visualization library based on Matplotlib.
 It provides a high-level interface for drawing attractive and informative statistical graphics."

-Datasets either came with the Seaborn library or were downloaded as CSV files from elsewhere on the Internet such as New Zealand International Trade dataset.
+Datasets either came with the Seaborn library or were downloaded as CSV files from elsewhere on the Internet such as the dataset for New Zealand's International Trade.